-Home health care is quickly becoming one of the fastest growing segments in the healthcare industry.
+Home health care is quickly becoming one of the fastest-growing segments in the healthcare industry.
 It has been predicted that this area will continue to grow as more seniors are opting out of moving into long term facilities and choosing to stay at home.
-Home healthcare aides are passionate about caring and helping other people.
+Home healthcare aides are passionate about caring for and helping other people.
 However, these professionals do not go through extensive training or have a degree.

 The Job Requirements of Home Healthcare Aides

 An average day for a home care aide will vary depending on the needs of the client.
 Most aides provide some or all of the personal care needs of their clients.
 These clients typically need assistance because of:

 Home health aide skills not only provide care in a client’s home, but they may also be hired to work with a patient who is in a hospice setting.

 In addition to providing personal care for clients, home healthcare aides may also provide transportation to and from medical appointments, shopping for groceries, and other errands.
 These tasks are usually completed along with the client, but if the client is not able to leave the home, the aide can complete the errands alone.